wp-plugins/jonradio-private-site/readme.txt

 * Add in-line documentation for php functions

 == Upgrade Notice ==

+= 2.1 =
+Allow User Self-Registration by "revealing" the Register page to those not logged in.

 = 2.0 =
 Create a Settings page that defines where the user ends up after logging in